-Lab Text (Required): Carbone, Greg.
+Lab Text (Recommended): Carbone, Greg.
 Exercises for Weather and Climate, 9th edition.
-ISBN: 978-0134041360
+ISBN: 978-0134041360 All lab work will be on brightspace

-The lab text is on reserve in the library (Call Number: QC981 .C34 2016).
+Older editions of the lab text are not acceptable.
+The lab text is on reserve in the library.
+You can photocopy and use this as long as there is no writing in it.
 Please note that I do not know the condition of this book.
-If it is missing pages you are still responsible for the work.
+If there are missing pages you are still responsible for the work.
+Before purchasing, please look out for an email from me on brightspace!